Free randomness can be amplified: Limitation of using chained Bell correlations

 In the following we show that, using the above approach based on chained Bell correlations, the threshold on $\eps$ in Theorem~1 cannot be made arbitrarily small.
 To do so, we prove that if $\eps$ is above a certain value, then these correlations admit a classical explanation.

 We first note that a classical strategy can always appear to satisfy the correlations (lead to a measured value of $I_N=0$) if one pair of $A$, $B$ values present in the definition of $I_N$ is known not to occur.
 Furthermore, using the best possible classical strategy, for each $W=w$, either $P(X=Y|a_0,b_0,w)$ or one of $\{P(X\neq Y|a,b,w)\}_{|a-b|=1}$ will equal~$1$ and all the others will be~$0$.
 Therefore, the optimal classical strategy involves a setup in which the term that equals $1$ corresponds to the pair $(a,b)$ with the minimum probability of occurring, which can be set using $W$.
+(In the following we use $W=(a,b)$ to indicate the pair of $a$ and $b$ values that are least likely to occur.)
 For $N=2^r$, we have $\min_{a,b}P_{AB|w}(a,b)=(\frac{1}{2}-\eps)^{2r}$ and we assume the minimal pair is chosen uniformly over the pairs $(a,b)$ in $I_N$ (this makes it easiest to recreate the correlations using a classical strategy, i.e., in a cryptographic picture, it gives the greatest power to the adversary).
 We hence have